 If you don’t mind a little hiking expedition, you’ll love your trip up the peninsula’s spine to the ruins of Pedasa.
-These are the remains of ancient Carian settlements that date back to between the 11th and 6th centuries BCE.
+These are the remains of ancient Carian settlements that date between the 11th and 6th centuries BCE.
 Recent excavations of the ruins have also uncovered what is thought to be a temple dedicated to Athena.

 Bodrum is littered with windmills from the 17th century, long before the peninsula became a tourist magnet.
 These structures have been carefully restored and reconstructed, creating a spectacle that’s an intriguing reminder of a bygone fishing and subsistence farming era.

 The most popular is a group of 8 windmills arranged in a row between Bodrum and Gumbet towns.
-Standing here presents you with fine examples of 17th-century contraception, but it also allows you panoramic views of the bay, Bodrum town, and the surrounding hills.
+Standing here presents fine examples of 17th-century contraception, but it also allows you panoramic views of the bay, Bodrum town, and the surrounding hills.

 Orak Island is an uninhabited stretch of land in the middle of the sea east of the peninsula.
-You can always hire a boat to sail you here, but the island is best experienced on a week-long private gulet trip from Bodrum or as part of a longer cruise exploring this side of the coast.
+You can always hire a boat to sail you here, but the island is best experienced on a week-long private gulet trip from Bodrum or as part of a more extended cruise exploring this side of the coast.

 17. Take a Day Trip to Kos

-Bodrum also serves as the base for exploring the Greek island of Kos, which is the third-largest island of the Dodecanese group of islands.
+Bodrum also serves as the base for exploring the Greek island of Kos, the third-largest island of the Dodecanese group of islands.
 It sits between Kalymnos and Nisyros and, for centuries, has been the confluence of different civilizations and cultures, all of whom have left a lasting legacy on the island.